 Hypnotherapy is generally very safe.
 Most people say that they have a positive experience with it.
 But some people report negative side effects, such as increased anxiety.
 The important thing is to make sure your therapist is qualified.
-And read our paragraph below on who shouldn’t use hypnotherapy.
+And you can read our information below on who shouldn’t use hypnotherapy.
 Ask your hypnotherapist about any possible side effects.

 You shouldn’t use hypnotherapy with some medical conditions, as it could make them worse.
 These are

 - Psychosis (a type of mental illness where people have a distorted view of what’s real and may see or hear things)